DataDog/documentation/content/tracing/setup/first_class_dimensions.md

 #### Datadog UI

-Visit the [APM Settings](https://app.datadoghq.com/apm/settings) page to define, change, or remove primary tags.
-Only organization admins have access to this page.
+Visit the [APM Settings][3] page to define, change, or remove primary tags.
+Only organization Administrators have access to this page.

-Changes will be reflected in the UI within several minutes.
+Changes are reflected in the UI within several minutes.
 Note:

  If you change a previously set primary tag, please be aware of the following: